karlseguin/router/readme.md

 router.Delete("/users/*", users)
 ```

-Prefix matches are evaluated before parameters are considered.
+Parameter matches are evaluated before prefix matches are considered.
 Given:

 ```go
 router.Put("/users/:id", userShow)
 router.Put("/users/ad*", userDebug)
 ```

-and a request to `/users/ad123`, `userDebug` will be executed.
+and a request to `/users/ad123`, `userShow` will be executed.
+However, a reques to `/users/ad/333` will execute `userDebug`.

 Prefix matching is case insensitive.

 ## 404